manwar/python-guide/introduction-to-python.md

         for line in lines:
             print(line)

-If you play with csv file then you would need to import `csv` module.
+If you want to play with csv file then you would need to import `csv` module.

     import csv
     from pprint import pprint